Nurses across Northern Ireland strike over pay and safe staffing levels

 “We simply cannot continue like this for much longer.”

-Ms Devlin said following a pay award last week, nurses in Northern Ireland are around 20% worse off in real terms compared to 10 years ago.

-She said the pay situation is a “key factor” in workforce vacancies, saying there are almost 3,000 unfilled nursing posts in the HSC (health and social care) sector across Northern Ireland.
+Ms Devlin said the pay situation was a “key factor” in workforce vacancies, saying there are almost 3,000 unfilled nursing posts in the HSC (health and social care) sector across Northern Ireland.

 The Department of Health said it “fully understands the frustration and deep concern of staff”.